brackets-cont/brackets/src/nls/README.md

     `user1` wants to merge 1 commit into `adobe:master` from `user1:patch-1`

-2. Go to your github fork of brackets page: `github.com/user1/brackets`
+2. Go to your GitHub fork of brackets page: `github.com/user1/brackets`
 3. Click on the Branches Tab: `github.com/user1/brackets/branches`
 4. Click on the link to the branch: `github.com/user1/brackets/tree/patch-1`
 5. This is where you make changes to your `patch-1` branch.